EthanJWright/vs-tasks.nvim/README.md

 ## Features

-- ⚙ Run commands in a terminal!
+- ⚙ Run commands in a terminal as jobs!
   - split or float the terminal
   - source from ./vscode/tasks.json
   - source from package.json scripts
+- With jobs picker, see all running and completed jobs, including a live output preview
 - 👀 Run any task as a watched job
 - 🧵 Run any task in the background as a job
 - 📖 Browse history of completed background jobs